 The uuid (Universally Unique Identifier) reference for all partitions can be found by opening a command-line to type the following:

-Alternatively, for some older releases of Ubuntu the "blkid" command might not work so this could be used instead
+For some older releases of Ubuntu the "blkid" command might not work so this could be used instead

 sudo vol_id -u <partition>